 Other than the awesome dragon, they loved the Lost Kingdom.
 This all happened indoors so stayed open throughout the electrical storm.
 Everybody gets a laser gun and has to shoot targets around the ride.
 What is it with boys and guns?
 They couldn’t get enough, they went on time after time.
 We were all competing for the highest scores.
 I won with 28,000 points.
 Proof below.
 See if you can beat that, let me know!

-Getting There and Where We Stayed
+Getting To Legoland Malaysia and Where We Stayed

 You can see where we stayed in Johor Baru while we were visiting Legoland Malaysia and the new Legoland Water Park in this post Family Accommodation for Legoland Malaysia Or check here for direct Warm Blanket Hostel prices and availability.
 This little place was the cheapest we could find nearby with family rooms, but there is a lot more accommodation available now, see the post above.

 There are some details on how we got to Johor Baru from Malacca here Getting from Malacca to Johor Baru.